somnambulist-tech/laravel-doctrine-tenancy/README.md

 #### Applying / Adding Security Models

 The security model rules are applied by methods within the TenantAwareRepository.
-The model name is capitalised, prefixed with "appy" and suffixed with SecurityModel so "shared" becomes "applySharedSecurityModel".
+The model name is capitalised, prefixed with "apply" and suffixed with SecurityModel so "shared" becomes "applySharedSecurityModel".

 This is why an App level repository is strongly suggested as you can then implement your own